-In general, bees that did not land spent very little time at flowers, presumable just inspecting them in search of mates.
-Just 14 female bees inspected flowers without landing compared to 377 males, making statistical comparison difficult.
+In general, bees that did not land spent very little time at flowers, likely just inspecting them in search of mates.
+Only 14 female bees inspected flowers without landing compared to 377 males, making statistical comparison difficult.
 Qualitatively, males tended to briefly visit flowers (mean ± SE = 1.75 seconds ± 0.64) and regularly visited flowers occupied by other bees.
 On average, male bees spent 45% more time inspecting flowers before deciding to leave than female bees (.36 vs .20 seconds, respectively).
-Of those non-landing male bee visits, the presence of ambush bugs reduced the duration of inspection times by roughly 45%, though this was primarily driven by two huge outliers of 11 and 33 seconds, respectively.
+Of those non-landing male bee visits, the presence of ambush bugs reduced the duration of inspection times by roughly 45%, though this was primarily driven by two outliers of 11 and 33 seconds, respectively.
 Summed over the three days of observation, 133 female and 89 male Melissodes landed on flowers.
 The amount of time bees spent on flowers averaged 6.4 seconds, though some bees that landed spent an exceptionally long time on flowers (up to 46 seconds, apparently simply resting and not foraging).
 We therefore identified 12 extreme outliers that were above the 95th percentile and excluded them from analyses.
 Once landed, female bees spent 2.5 times longer on flowers than male bees (F1 = 29.34, P < 0.001).
-While ambush bug presence tended to reduce the duration of visits by some 30% (13.4 % in females vs 57.6% in males) the effect was not significant (F1 = 3.20, P = 0.073) and there was no significant interaction with sex (F1 = 0.05, P = 0.765).
+While ambush bug presence tended to reduce the duration of visits by some 30% (13.4 % in females vs 57.6% in males) the effect was not significant (F1 = 3.20, P = 0.073) and there was no significant interaction of ambush bug presence with sex (F1 = 0.05, P = 0.765).
 The proportions of females nectaring once landed was 37% higher than males (F1,52 = 13.75, P < 0.001) but there was no effect of ambush bug presence on nectaring (F1,52 = 2.47 P = 0.122), no interaction with sex (F1,52 = 1.75, P = 0.191), and no effect of ambush bug presence on the proportion of females collecting pollen during visits (F1,29 = 0.95, P = 0.339).

 Discussion

 Overall, our results suggests that cryptic predatory ambush bugs in this study had little impacts on the foraging behaviors of long-horned bees and may not be a significant factor driving Melissodes foraging decisions.
-Bees visiting ambush bug occupied flowers spent similar amounts of time on predator-occupied flowers compared to those visiting unoccupied blooms and there was little effect of the presence of ambush bugs on other bee foraging behavior.
-However, we did detect sex-specific differences in bee foraging behaviors which could suggest that male and female bees vary in exposure to flower-occupying predators.
+Bees visiting ambush bug occupied flowers spent similar amounts of time on those flowers compared to those visiting unoccupied blooms and there was little effect of the presence of ambush bugs on other bee foraging behaviors.
+However, we did detect sex-specific differences in bee foraging behaviors which suggest that male and female bees vary in exposure to flower-occupying predators.
 These finding are novel, given the paucity of studies evaluating solitary bee foraging behavior in response to predators, and suggest that much of what we know about predator risk assessment and avoidance in social bees may not necessarily apply to solitary bees, given differences in both their ecology and natural history.